openplanet-nl/nadeoapi-docs/docs/live/leaderboards/top.md

 ---

 **Remarks**:

 - The `groupUid` `"Personal_Best"` can be used to get the global leaderboard.
 - `onlyWorld=true` is required to retrieve more than the first five records.
 Without it, `length` and `offset` will have no effect.
 - This endpoint only allows you to read a leaderboard's first 10,000 records.
 The rest of the leaderboard is not available at this level of detail.
 - If a `length` higher than `100` is requested, the API will successfully return only the first 100 records.
+- As of December 11th 2024, this endpoint's response also contains a `timestamp` for each leaderboard entry, which corresponds to the time the relevant record was set.
+- If the map author has set a secret threshold score for their map, this endpoint will not return any actual `score` values for some entries.
+Instead, those leaderboard entries will contain `-1` in the `score` field.

 ---

 **Example request**:

 ```plain
 GET https://live-services.trackmania.nadeo.live/api/token/leaderboard/group/Personal_Best/map/ZJw6_4CItmVlRMPgELl4Q37Utw2/top?onlyWorld=true&length=10&offset=50
 ```

 **Example response**:

 ```json
 {
   "groupUid": "Personal_Best",